pyodide/micropip/COMPATIBILITY.md

 # Compatible Pyodide versions

-Following versions of micropip and Pyodide are tested in CI.
+The following versions of micropip and Pyodide are tested in CI.
-Other versions may work, however with no guarantee.
+Other versions may work, however we make no guarantees.

 | micropip    | Tested Pyodide versions |
 | ----------- | ----------------------- |